 Our mission is to provide everyone with a smile they love.
 We accomplish this by democratizing access to more affordable and convenient orthodontic care.
 We believe there is significant opportunity to further grow our member base.
-As of March 31, 2019, we have helped over 500,000 members out of a worldwide opportunity of approximately 500 million members.
+We have helped over 675,000 members out of a worldwide opportunity of approximately 500 million members.
 We plan to grow by continuing to pursue the following key growth strategies: